 Be careful of what you eat

-- Diet is, without a doubt, an important aspect when it comes to taking care of your oral health.
+Diet is, without a doubt, an important aspect when it comes to taking care of your oral health.
 When you eat, you're giving your teeth the nutrients and minerals it needs to fend off harmful oral bacteria and other threats.
-This is especially important in the 24 hours after you get a dental filling—avoid food that could potentially wear down or take out the filling.
+Avoid food that could potentially wear down or take out the filling - this is particularly important for the first 24 hours.

 Have a solid oral hygiene routine

-- Sticking to a regular oral hygiene routine can spell the difference between a successful dental filling and a faulty one.
-If you're worried about accidentally dislodging your filling while brushing your teeth after filling, don't worry.
+Sticking to a regular oral hygiene routine can distinguish between a successful dental filling and a faulty one.
+Don't worry if you're worried about accidentally dislodging your filling while brushing your teeth after filling.
 Just be gentle around the area, and you should be just fine.

 Avoid oral health products that contain alcohol

-- Alcohol and dental fillings are two things that don't go together.
-Whenever you use oral health products that contain alcohol—like mouthwash and some toothpaste—you could stain or even wear down the filling material.
+Alcohol and dental fillings are two things that don't go together.
+You could stain or even wear down the filling material whenever you use oral health products that contain alcohol—like mouthwash and some toothpaste.
 Be sure to check the label whenever you purchase those implements.

 Eat on the opposite side of your mouth